smartdevicelink/sdl_evolution/proposals/NNNN-Add-function-to-transmit-audio-data.md

 ![Image](../assets/proposals/NNNN-Add-function-to-transmit-audio-data/Image.gif)

-The code samples for iOS and Android are shown below.
+The code samples for iOS and Java Suite are shown below.
 * It is necessary to consider pushBuffer and pushWithData of AudioStreamManager.

 ### iOS